jsr-core/iterutil/README.md

 ### iter

-Convert an iterable to an iterator.
+Converts an iterable to an iterator.

 ```ts
 import { iter } from "@core/iterutil/iter";